-- 20 by 0.6 K. The mean precipitation sum of Damshung and Pangdo is overestimated by the CLM ECHAM 5 data, but the deviations are within 10%, whereas in Lhasa the overestimation reaches 22%.
+0.6 K. The mean precipitation sum of Damshung and Pangdo is overestimated by the CLM ECHAM 5 driven SCALMET outputs, but the deviations are within 10%, whereas in Lhasa the overestimation reaches 22%.
 The precipitation sum is slightly underestimated for Meldro Gungkar and Tangga.
-In comparison to the CLM ERA 40-driven temperature and precipitation values, the deviations seen are smaller.
-Consequently, the mean meteorological conditions are repreduced by the CLM 5 metabolism. - logical conditions are reproduced by the CLM ECHAM 5 model run, particularly when considering the coarse resolution of the CLM outputs.
-Taking into account technical difficulties in precipitation observation and the resulting deviations, the average results seem to be reasonable together with the seasonal course shown in Fig. 12.
+In comparison to the CLM ERA 40 driven SCALMET temperature and precipitation values, the deviations seen are smaller.
+The comparison of CLM ERA 40 driven SCALMET outputs with observed daily air temperatures (Fig. 5) and monthly precipitation sums (Fig. 6) show that the seasonal course can be reproduced despite deviations.
+The exemplarily comparison of observed and modeled monthly air temperature and